UnamSanctam/SilentXMRMiner/README.md

 * Injection - Hide payload behind another process

 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)

+* Idle Mining - Can be configured to only mine when computer is idle

 ## Prerequisites